School Policies and Procedures

 The school has a cafeteria open before school and at lunch.
 There are microwaves available for students who wish to bring a hot lunch.

-Students are welcome to ride, board or skate to school but must dismount once on school property.
-Students are strongly recommended to lock up their bicycles.
-The school accepts no responsibility for lost or damaged bicycles.
+Students are welcome to ride or board to school but must dismount once on school property.
+Students are strongly recommended to lock up these items as the school accepts no responsibility for these lost or damaged items.

 Environmental Friendliness